External freedom to speak up policy for NHS workers

 • the potential impact of the issues raised on patient safety

-• whether the matter has already been looked at, or investigated, by another appropriate organisation (for example, the trust) and how effective its response has been
+• whether the matters have already been looked at, or investigated, by another appropriate organisation (for example, the trust) and how effective its response has been

 • our confidence in the ability of the organisation’s senior leadership to respond and investigate effectively

-• the potential learning available to the wider system because of an investigation
+• the potential learning available to the wider system from an investigation

 • how long ago the events in question occurred.